 Aged care services are in huge demand today, but how do you take advantage of this demand to start a career?

 If you have a full-time job, then you likely cannot take entire weeks or months off work to attend face to face classes.
-Fortunately, you can still study your CHC33015 Certificate III in Individual Support (Ageing) aged care course online – and get qualified even while working in your free time.
+Fortunately, you can still study your aged care training course and get qualified even while working by studying online.

 Here’s What You Need to Know About Aged Care Online Courses

-The latest nationally accredited aged care course is called the CHC33015 Certificate III in Individual Support (Ageing) – and is the leading qualification for people wanting to work in aged care.
-Our Cert III in Aged Care in an online aged care course.
+The latest nationally accredited aged care course is called the CHC33015 Certificate III in Individual Support (Ageing).
+This replaced the old Cert III in Aged Care back in 2015.

-In our Cert III in Individual Support (Ageing) online course, you will learn to carry out the responsibilities of an aged care support worker.
-Learners who study online will be trained in the same skills and knowledge as Face-to-Face students – because online courses cover the same skills and knowledge that classroom and Face-to-Face workshops do.
+In the Cert III in Individual Support (Ageing) online course, you will learn to carry out the responsibilities of an aged care support worker.
+Learners who study online will be trained in the same skills and knowledge as Face-to-Face students because online courses cover the same skills and training that classroom study and Face-to-Face workshops do.
 Through this course, you will learn to:

-You cannot complete all components of the Certificate III in Individual Support (Ageing) online.
-Even online aged care courses required you to complete vocational placement to gain first hand work experience in an aged care facility.
+Online aged care training courses have a vocational placement requirement where you will gain first hand work experience in an aged care facility.

 As part of the training course, you will work in a registered and approved aged care facility for at least 120 hours.
 This is designed to give you industry experience and develop your knowledge and skills.